What is a mobile app?

-Now of course you already know where to find an application and where to download it on your mobile, but what is a mobile application and what are the different types of applications?
+Now, of course, you already know where to find an application and where to download it on your mobile, but what are mobile applications and the different types of applications?

 A mobile application is primarily software.
-It’s a downloadable program on smartphone or tablet, that includes a file that is installed and then executed by the operating system of your mobile.
+It’s a downloadable program on a smartphone or tablet that includes a file installed and then executed by the operating system of your mobile.

 Technically speaking, there are two types of mobile application that all users can encounter:

 The native app

 This type of app represents the majority of the apps we download every day.
 A native application is a mobile application developed specifically for one of the operating systems used by smartphones and tablets (iOS, Android, etc.).

 Developing a native application generally makes it possible to use all the functionalities linked to the targeted operating system (GPS, accelerometer, camera, etc.) and makes it possible to offer generally richer applications than web applications.
 Once downloaded and installed, some applications can also be used without an Internet connection.